Language selection

 Progress/achievements:

-• RRM Canada also established a multi-stakeholder crisis network comprised of G7 governments, social media platforms and civil society organizations to tackle Russian disinformation and support the integrity of Ukraine’s information environment.
+• RRM Canada established a multi-stakeholder crisis network comprised of G7 governments, social media platforms and civil society organizations to tackle Russian disinformation and support the integrity of Ukraine’s information environment.

 Advancing Democracy and Defending Against AuthoritarianismInternationalCompleted / ongoing